 A one-part varnish dries through drying additives when it comes in contact with air.
 A two-part varnish is a chemically drying paint.
-This latter varnish is tougher and stronger than a single pack, but the application is more challenging.
+This varnish is tougher and stronger than a single pack, but the application is more challenging.
 It shouldn’t be applied outside, at temperatures below 12°C and when the air humidity is above 70%.

 A growing varnish method is to build up with a two-component varnish (Epifnanes PP Varnish Extra) and finish with a one-component.
 This combined varnish system will give you faster film building without losing elasticity and UV protection.